YashrajRathi/TelegramBot/README.md

 5.You can also name sequence number with number button

 6.Start downloading your files from Telegram and it will start naming and sending files to your computor.

+7.Your computer will send a notification on your laptop screen and then you can download next video.